FACULTY ASSOCIATED WITH THE PROGRAM OF ENVIRONMENTAL STUDIES

 * EVST 244a, Coastal Environments in a Changing World Mary Beth Decker

 The effects of human action and natural phenomena on coastal marine ecosystems.
 Methods used by coastal scientists to address environmental issues; challenges associated with managing and conserving coastal environments.
 Priority to Environmental Studies majors; open to nonmajors as space permits.
+SC

 EVST 245b / F&ES 245b / PLSC 146b, Global Environmental Governance Benjamin Cashore

 The development of international environmental policy and the functioning of global environmental governance.
 Critical evaluation of theoretical claims in the literature and the reasoning of policy makers.
 Introduction of analytical and theoretical tools used to assess environmental problems.
 Case studies emphasize climate, forestry, and fisheries.
+SO

 * EVST 247b / EP&E 497b / PLSC 219b, Politics of the Environment Peter Swenson

 Historical and contemporary politics aimed at regulating human behavior to limit damage to the environment.
 Goals, strategies, successes, and failures of movements, organizations, corporations, scientists, and politicians in conflicts over environmental policy.
 Focus on politics in the U.S., including the role of public opinion; attention to international regulatory efforts, especially with regard to climate change.
+SO

 * EVST 258b / AMST 258b, Wilderness in the North American Imagination Eric Rutkow